 Food Standards Code (e.g. honey), then the prescribed name must be used.

 4. Information for people with food allergies or intolerances

 Some food ingredients and substances can cause severe allergic reactions and must be declared when present in a food.
-The ingredients and substances that must be declared are peanuts, tree nuts (e.g. cashews, almonds, and walnuts), crustacea, fish, milk, eggs, sesame, soybeans and wheat.
+The ingredients and substances that must be declared are peanuts, tree nuts (e.g. cashews, almonds, and walnuts), crustacea, fish, milk, eggs, sesame, soybeans, wheat and lupin.

 Sulphites (if added at 10 mg more per kg of food) and cereals containing gluten (e.g. wheat, oats, barley, rye and spelt) also need to be declared.

 More information on food allergies can be found at our

 Foods that should be eaten before a certain date for health or safety reasons must be labelled with a use-by date.
 Foods should not be eaten after their use-by date.

 Otherwise a best-before date is required if the food has a shelf life of less than two years.
 Although it may be safe to eat a food after its best-before date, it may have lost quality and some nutritional value.

 Bread can be labelled with a baked-on or baked-for date if its shelf life is less than seven days.